-When people ask me how I got into the hardwood flooring business, I’ve joked that I was genetically engineered.
-There’s more than a bit of truth to that.
-My dad, W.B.
+When people ask me how I got into the hardwood flooring business, I’ve joked that I was genetically engineered, but there’s more than a bit of truth to that.
+My dad, William.B.
 Purser, went into the hardwood flooring business in 1947, not long after he left the army.
 He started his business in Mint Hill, NC by leaving flyers on the doors of homes.
 In short order, his business took off.
 So did his family.
-By the early 50’s, mom and dad had a typical baby boomer family with four stair step children – three sons in a row and then a daughter.
+By the early 50’s, mom and dad had a typical baby boomer family with four children – three sons in a row and then a daughter.

 Dad had one of the most remarkable reputations of any tradesman I have ever known.
-Deeply religious and a work ethic that few could ever match, he had the respect of everyone who knew him.
-His clientele in Charlotte, NC covered a wide spectrum.
+Deeply religious and a work ethic that few could match, he had the respect of everyone who knew him.
+His clientele covered a wide spectrum.
 He often had a waiting list that spanned months.
 They didn’t care.
 They wanted W.B.
-A doctor stopped my examination when he heard who my father was.
-“Young man, as far as my wife and I are concerned, your father hung the moon.”
+A doctor stopped my examination when he heard I was one of his children and said, “Young man, as far as my wife and I are concerned, your father hung the moon.”
 Five minutes later, the examination resumed.
 It was more than loyalty; it was devotion.

 Dad passed away in 2002.
 None of his sons have ever tried to fill his shoes.
-There was no need to try.
-He taught us how to walk, how to buy our own shoes and how to lace them up and go to work.
-When it came to hardwood floors, he taught us how to make the boss happy.
+There was no need to.
+He taught us how to walk, how to buy our own shoes and how to lace them up, go to work and chart our own course.
+He taught us how to make the boss happy.
 What more could you ask of a mentor?